 This paper is a critical reflection of the skills one develops while working at a Community Development Financial Institution (CDFI).
 I worked as a Community Development Lending Policy Editor at Syracuse Cooperative Federal Credit Union (Cooperative Federal), where I was responsible for verifying and updating the credit union’s lending policy.
 The need for such a position arose from a variety of circumstances, including the upcoming retirement of the credit union’s first and only CEO and recent changes in the business lending regulations imposed by the National Credit Union Administration (NCUA).
 Throughout my time at Cooperative Federal, I developed knowledge specific to the community development lending industry, technical skills that I can apply to my future professional, and workplace etiquette that will empower me to be an active and thoughtful employee.

 Spichiger, Robert, "Help Wanted: Inside the Role of a Community Development Lending Policy Editor" (2019).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 1091.

 Creative Commons License